simonesilvestroni/m2m-website/_posts/2017-06-20-drums-restoration.md

 featimage-width: 720
 featimage-height: 720
 ---
-## Drums restoration & doubling
+## Drums restoration

 In 2017 I was [producing the debut single]({{ site.url }}/blog/callum-gardner-debut-single/) for London-based singer-songwriter Callum Gardner.
-Most of the tracking was handled externally at SAE in London.

-After receiving the audio tracks, I noticed two issues with the drums.
+Most of the tracking was handled by an external studio in London.
+When I received the audio tracks, I noticed a few issues with the drums.

 ### First issue: squeaky pedal